nim-works/phy/spec/spec.md

 reported.
 If not, `name` is added to `S`, referring to the type `typ` evaluates to.

-The type being bound to a name doesn't affect the type in any way.
+Type aliases only give a name to a type, for more convenient usage thereof -- they do not alter or affect the type in any way.
+The evaluated type is *bound* to the name, meaning that replacing the identifier with the provided expression verbatim does *not* necessarily yield a program with the same meaning.

 `name` is added to `S` after any lookup takes place in `typ`.